danye0/learngit/readme.txt

-git is a distributed version  control system. git is a free product. track changes of file.
+git is a distributed version  control system. git is a free produc.